Search for a target by name (Search everywhere)

 You can find any item in the project or outside of it by its name.
-You can search for files, actions, classes, symbols, settings, and UI elements from a single entry point.
+You can search for files, actions, classes, symbols, settings, UI elements, and anything in Git from a single entry point.

 Press Tab to switch the scope of your search to classes, files, symbols, or actions.